Jim Blattner: Nourishing the Community for Years to Come

 blog banner image

-May their memories be for a blessing.
 Frank Stein and his life partner, Paul May, drove cross-country to San Francisco in the 1960s to seek their fortunes, knowing that they could live their lives more openly as a gay couple out west.
-In the years that followed they created an incredible life together and became successful businessmen.
-Growing up from humble beginnings in Brooklyn, New York, Frank understands firsthand how some families struggle.
-With a generous grant to JFCS’ Parents Place, he and Paul’s success can now help parents, children, teens, and families get the tools and support they need… Read More
+In the years that followed they created an incredible life together and became successful businessmen and generous supporters.
+From his humble beginnings in Brooklyn, New York, Frank understood firsthand how some families struggle.
+With a generous grant to JFCS’ Parents Place (now the JFCS Center for Children and Youth), his and Paul’s success helped parents, children, teens, and families get the tools and support… Read More

 Posted by Admin on May 24, 2016